1959 Bedford SB3

 Other bus body builders were once again able to build bodies on Bedfords, as Bus Sales were now able to provide Bedford SB chassis’ to any bus body builder.
 The Bedford SB was now widely sold throughout Australia.
 Ansair, a division of Ansett Transport Industries and a major bus builder, saw the potential to compete with CAC and acquired significant bus body builder, Symons and Fowler, to increase its sales volume of the Bedford SB.

-The wrap around Bedford SB was the last model designed by GM in Australia.
+The 'wrap around' Bedford SB was the last model designed by GM in Australia.
 The next model, known as the ‘Comair CAV 12’, was fully designed and built by CAC on the Bedford SB chassis.

 Driver Brothers #5, 1961 Bedford SB3 ‘wrap around’ windscreen, in the new colours, Glen Iris Station turning area, photo taken late 1960s.